This one day workshop will introduce you to the exciting and dynamic process of Raku Firing with experienced and talented artist Kevin Boyd.

 Ceramic’s closeness to nature is a great source for ideas and inspiration with much of my work evolving from the use of the natural elements of rock, earth and plants as reference and starting points.

 Currently, my work is with the firing technique of ‘Raku’, the traditional Japanese process of removing the fired work from the kiln to use reduction techniques that smoke the work in sealed containers.
-Methods have evolved and developed were the crackle patterns are captured as permanent markings within the clay surface.
+Methods have evolved and developed where the crackle patterns are captured as permanent markings within the clay surface.
 These smoked markings reveal fascinating networks of both subtle and dramatic patterns that are reminiscent of aerial views of landscape or delicate structure of leaves or webs.